IamdLite/ISSTracker/README.md

 # ISSTracker
-ISSTracker is an intermediate program written in Python that notifies you with an email when the ISS satellite is overhead so you can watch ride in the sky
+ISSTracker is an intermediate program written in Python that notifies you with an email when the ISS satellite is overhead so you can watch it ride the clouds in the sky at night

 # Note | Prerequisites to run this program